jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 123B Effect of participation in certain activities on non-entitlement period
 (1) This section applies to a person who—
-  (a) is subject to a 13-week period of non-entitlement under section 60H or section 117; and (b) is participating in 1 or more approved activities, which are any of the following approved by the chief executive for the purpose:
+  (a) is subject to a 13-week period of non-entitlement under section 60H or section 117 or section 173 or 174; and (b) is participating in 1 or more approved activities, which are any of the following approved by the chief executive for the purpose:
     (i) activities of the kind referred to in section 102A(1)(f):
     (ii) recognised community activities: